opencrvs/opencrvs-countryconfig/README.md

 OpenCRVS currently supports the standard Roman and Latin character set and Bengali.
 In OpenCRVS Alpha, we will need to assist you to configure core to support a new language in the language select in a pull request.
 We will gladly provide support to you if you want to provide translations and hugely welcome all localisation efforts.

 We have provided some handy tools to help you load your languages into a content management system such as [Contentful](https://www.contentful.com/).

+We currently do not recommend one CMS over another and for now the process of updating your CMS is outside current OpenCRVS scope.
+So if you plan on using a CMS, you will need to keep an eye on OpenCRVS releases and perform the necessary migrations when new content keys are added for new features.

 Contentful is a paid-for service but 1 space and 2 locales are free.
 At the time of writing we couldnt find a better free option for multi-language content management.
-If you can suggest one, we would be happy to write an import tool for it.

 When a new commit is pushed to core, you can pass an environment variable **RESOURCES_PATH** and the commit will automatically generate a descriptions file for your language content keys in [this](https://github.com/opencrvs/opencrvs-zambia/blob/master/src/zmb/features/languages/generated) folder.

+There is a command `yarn extract:translations` in core that you can run and compare the output to see if new content keys have been added to core since you last checked.

-To upload to Contentful:
+To perform an initial import to Contentful:

 1. First create a space in Contentful and add up to 2 locales for the free plan.
 Copy your **space-id** from Contentful settings.
 2. Download and install the [Contentful cli](https://github.com/contentful/contentful-cli)